A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: The Discrete Trace: Recovering Backpropagation

-Together, Theorem~\ref{thm:autonomous_convergence} and Algorithm~\ref{alg:autonomous_bp} establish that standard backpropagation is the exact discrete trace of the continuous $\bm{x}$--$\bm{z}$ saddle-point dynamics in Eq. \ref{eq:xz_saddle_dynamics}.
+Together, Theorem~\ref{thm:autonomous_convergence} and Algorithm~\ref{alg:autonomous_bp} establish that standard backpropagation is the exact discrete trace of the continuous $\bm{x}$--$\bm{z}$ dynamics in Eq. \ref{eq:xz_saddle_dynamics}.
 The conventional two-phase procedure of the forward and backward passes is thus revealed to be a computational optimization of this single physical process, skipping redundant updates during the system's natural settling phases (we stop updating $\bm{m}$ as soon as it settles to its equilibrium).
-Consequently, the familiar forward and backward passes are not arbitrary engineering choices, but the intrinsic relaxation behaviors of the underlying physical system.
+Consequently, the familiar forward and backward passes can be framed not as arbitrary engineering choices, but as an optimized digital implementation of the intrinsic relaxation behaviors of the underlying physical system.